DANGERS OF ANISE

 It can cause neuronal poisoning, with the presence of body problems such as headache, seizures, or intoxication symptoms that can cause physical sympthoms such as muscle numbness as a result of cerebral congestion.

 Chemically, anethole is very similar to the myristicin (active ingredient present in nutmeg), and its use can cause neurological effects similar to those described for nutmeg.
-(See anise side effects in the listing above)
+(See anise side effects in the listing below)

 – Coumarins: scopoletin, umbelliferone, umbelliprenine, bergapten.
 Coumarins are common components in plants that in the body have effects on blood clotting.